 To collect initial data, you can study your existing customers’ demographics, psychographics, and their overall interaction with your business.
-Analytics of your website, customer reviews, your business’s social media pages can help you peek into these data points.
+Analytics of your website, customer reviews, and your business’ social media pages can help you peek into these data points.

-Tools like Google Analytics, Hotjar, Hubspot, Survey Monkey, Survey Sparrow, Question Pro, UserReport are some tools that can assist you in your customer research.
+Tools like Google Analytics, Hotjar, Hubspot, Survey Monkey, Survey Sparrow, Question Pro, UserReport are some tools that can help you in your customer research.

 Further, you can expand your research by conducting surveys and interviewing potential customers.

-Once you have gathered relevant data, you should create customer profiles or user persona that will be a part of your marketing plan document.
+Once you have gathered relevant data, you should create customer profiles or user personas that will be a part of your marketing plan document.

 A user persona accounts for all the relevant demographic (age, location, gender, income, etc.) and psychographics (goals, frustrations, lifestyle, interests, etc.) factors and eventually helps in targeting.